 4. Quote and negotiate the property price

-Take care of your budget, and quote the amount that suits your pocket.
+Take care of your budget and quote an amount that fits your pocket.
 But make sure that you’re not proposing an unreasonable amount.

 Take exchange rates, mortgage availability, and rates into consideration.
 After you have negotiated and settled on a final price, you are halfway to buying a property in Greece.